 Although the exact cause of leukoplakia is unknown, certain factors put patients at a greater risk.
 Leukoplakias occur more often in the mouths of tobacco users – both smokers and tobacco chewers.
 According to the Mayo Clinic, reducing tobacco and alcohol use can help decrease the appearance of the white patches and lower the risk of developing cancerous cell growth.

 A malignant transformation can happen when regular cells morph into premalignant or malignant cancerous cells.
 Leukoplakia lesions can also be a secondary effect of certain conditions like HIV.
 Patients with immunodeficiencies are at a greater risk for leukoplakia and should check for these types of lesions regularly.

 Leukoplakia lesions often resolve on their own.
 But when a lesion persists for more than two weeks, the first course of action includes a visual exam with a dental professional.
 Most dental professionals include these exams with routine dental exams, but concerned patients can also make an appointment to have an area of concern examined.

 If a lesion persists, the patient may have the site biopsied for microscopic examination, according to the American Dental Association.
-During this process, the dentist takes a cell sample for the lab to evaluate and look for any abnormal cells.
-Patients can expect their dentist to create a treatment plan based on the biopsy results.
+During this process, the dentist or oral pathologist takes a cell sample for the lab to evaluate and look for any abnormal cells.

-If patients find white patches in their mouth, they should reach out to their dentist.
-Although most leukoplakias aren’t dangerous, earlier detection is key to successful treatment.
+If patients find white patches in their mouth, they should reach out to their dentist for an examination as soon as they can.